 Get a minimum sleep of 7-8 hours to boost your energy levels.

-Cover yourself properly with woollen clothes if you are going out in the cold.
+Cover yourself properly with woolen clothes if you are going out in the cold.
 Try to stay indoors as much as possible.

 Do not consume excessive alcohol.

-Atherosclerosis is characterized by narrowing of the arteries due to deposition of fat and plaque, Atherosclerosis is associated with a high incidence of heart attack, cardiac arrest and stroke.
-Diabetes, hypertension and high blood cholesterol and obesity are some of the most important risk factors for atherosclerosis.
+Atherosclerosis is characterized by narrowing of the arteries due to deposition of fat and plaque, Atherosclerosis is associated with a high incidence of heart attack, cardiac arrest, and stroke.
+Diabetes, hypertension and high blood cholesterol, and obesity are some of the most important risk factors for atherosclerosis.
+Visit Manipal, the best heart hospital in Dwarka, Delhi to know more about Atherosclerosis.

 During the winter season, with a fall in temperature, the arteries tighten and restrict blood flow.
 This reduces oxygen supply to the heart and higher chances of a heart attack.